knutin/elli/README.md

 webserver, but more of a specialized tool, we believe it has a very different target audience and would not attract effort or users away from the big names.

+## Performance

+"Hello World!" micro-benchmarks are really useful when measuring the performance, but the numbers usually do more harm than good when released.
+For this reason I include an ApacheBench script (`bin/ab.sh`) and encourage you to run the benchmarks on your own.

 ## Usage